to Forestry Commission homepage Home > Quick links > Library > Help >

 Summary

-This programme will help those involved in the countryside to understand better how to deal with diseases such as Lyme Disease, how to communicate the degree of risk effectively, and how to encourage preventative action such that the countryside continues to be a source of pleasure and well-being for its users.
+This project considered ways to help those involved in the countryside to understand better how to deal with diseases such as Lyme disease, how to communicate the degree of risk effectively, and how to encourage preventative action such that the countryside continues to be a source of pleasure and well-being for its users.

 Research objectives

 Surprisingly little is known about how best to warn countryside users about the potential for disease without scaring them away or spoiling their enjoyment.
-Answering such questions is the goal of this programme, and requires the integration of a diverse set of scientific skills including:
+Answering such questions was the goal of this project, and required an interdisciplinary approach that integrated a diverse set of scientific skills including:

-The programme also requires an understanding of the views of:
+The project also required an understanding of the views of:

 Research activities

-Within each of these phases, work will consider scenario analysis, risk analysis and risk perception:
+Within each of these phases, work considered scenario analysis, risk analysis and risk perception:

-A Project Advisory Board will provide specialist advice on aspects of the research, and a Practitioner Panel will guide the practical implementation of the findings.
+A Project Advisory Board provided specialist advice on aspects of the research, and a Practitioner Panel guided the practical implementation of the findings.

 Status

-The project commenced on the 1st September 2007 and will last three years.
+The project commenced on the 1st September 2007 and the final report was produced in March 2011.

 Contacts and further information